- UB Anderson Gallery

 Who We Are

 The UB Anderson Gallery building, along with over 1,200 works of art, was donated to the University in 2000 by collector and gallery owner David K. Anderson, son of legendary New York gallerist Martha Jackson.
-As home to the University at Buffalo’s permanent art collection, the UB Anderson Gallery is a museum that manages and exhibits the school’s visual resources and serves as a venue for scholarly exhibitions.
-The UB Anderson Gallery provides students with hands-on experiences in museum studies and arts administration while offering faculty and graduate students curatorial opportunities.
+As home to the University at Buffalo’s permanent art collection, the UB Anderson Gallery is a museum that manages and exhibits the university’s art collections and serves as a venue for scholarly exhibitions.
+A generous donation in 2008 from Buffalo collector, Annette Cravens of more than 1,100 objects nearly doubled the collection and globally extended the representation of world arts from modern to ancient times.
+A unique and distinctively designed Open-Storage Study Room provides visible access to the entire Cravens collection.
+The UB Anderson Gallery provides students with hands-on experiences in museum studies and arts management while offering faculty and graduate students curatorial opportunities.

-Situated between the university and the larger Buffalo community, the UB Anderson Gallery has become a cultural crossroads and an important part of the Western New York arts scene.
+Situated within the University Heights neighborhood not far from the South Campus,, the UB Anderson Gallery has become a cultural crossroads and an important part of the Western New York arts scene.
 Located in University Heights, it plays a vital role in the community by offering innovative educational programs and working collaboratively with other local institutions to highlight collections and present scholarly exhibitions focused primarily on the post-war period.

-Future plans for the gallery include the creation of a prints and drawing study room and the development of the Martha Jackson Gallery Archives and Research Center.
+Future plans for the gallery includes the creation of a Research and Object-Based Study Room and improved access to the Martha Jackson Gallery Archives.

 The son of New York gallerist Martha Jackson (1907-1969), David K. Anderson fell in love with abstract art as a high school student, inspired by a Willem de Kooning painting which hung in the living room where he did his homework each evening.
 While pursuing business studies at the University at Buffalo, Anderson spent summers working in New York City at the Martha Jackson Gallery, where he used his administrative skills and keen appreciation of modern art to help the gallery remain competitive within a burgeoning art market.